 Have a look at the first image once again now.
 The RV: LV ratio is more than one and there is flattening of the interventricular septum suggestive of right ventricular strain indicating a poor prognosis.
 More than what meets the eye!

 - Complete occlusion of a vessel that is smaller in caliber than adjacent patent vessels

-- Peripheral, crescent-shaped intraluminal defect that forms obtuse angles with the vessel wall
+- A peripheral, crescent-shaped intraluminal defect that forms obtuse angles with the vessel wall

 - Thickened smaller caliber arteries due to recanalization

 - Secondary signs

 - Mosaic perfusion pattern

 - Pulmonary arterial hypertension: PAD diameter > 33mm or more than the adjacent ascending aorta.

 Flowchart for evaluation of Pulmonary embolism – Courtesy http://www.imagingpathways.health.wa.gov.au/